 - The DSL and SENDCo will work closely together as we recognise that children may have been abused or neglected before becoming looked after and may also have SEND.
-We will ensure they are supported and able to thrive and take the most out of their education by linking with the virtual school, their social worker, parents, and carers - We also recognise those children who were previously looked-after potentially remain vulnerable and all staff will be informed of the importance of maintaining support for them - We will continue to recognise the importance of working with agencies and take prompt actions where necessary to safeguard these children who may remain vulnerable.
+We will ensure they are supported and able to thrive and take the most out of their education by linking with the virtual school, their social worker, parents, and carers - We recognise that those children who were previously looked after potentially remain vulnerable, and staff will be informed of the importance of maintaining support for them - We will continue to recognise the importance of working with agencies and take prompt action where necessary to safeguard these children who may remain vulnerable.

-Children with special educational needs and disabilities (SEND)
+Children with Special Educational Needs and Disabilities (SEND)

 We recognise that children with special educational needs and/or disabilities (SEND) can face additional safeguarding challenges on and offline.
+Guidance says that children with disabilities are 3 times more likely to be abused than their peers.

-We are aware that additional barriers can exist when recognising abuse and neglect for children with SEND and they may be more vulnerable to peer group isolation or bullying than other children.
-They may not always show outward signs and may have communication barriers and difficulties in reporting challenges, especially involving exploitation or incidents involving child-on-child harm, abuse or harassment.
+We are aware that additional barriers can exist when recognising abuse and neglect for children with SEND, and they may be more vulnerable to peer group isolation or bullying than other children.
+They may not always show outward signs and may have communication barriers and difficulties in reporting challenges, especially involving exploitation or incidents involving child-on-child harm, abuse, or harassment.

-Our policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children which may include:
+Our policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children, which may include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - children with SEND can be disproportionally impacted by things like bullying without outwardly showing any signs and may have communication barriers and difficulties in overcoming their ability to disclose incidents or the risk of harm they feel subject to - addressing individual behaviour concerns and incidents considering the child's SEND - recognising and having in place additional support, for example, to teach, advise, mentor and support children with SEND from online harms, hoaxes, bullying, grooming and radicalisation and enable them to have confidence and the ability to stay safe online
+- Assumptions that indicators of possible abuse, such as behaviour, mood, and injury relate to the child's disability without further exploration - Children with SEND can be disproportionately impacted by issues like bullying without outwardly showing any signs, and may have communication barriers and difficulties in overcoming their ability to disclose incidents or the risk of harm they feel subject to - Addressing individual behaviour concerns and incidents, considering the child's SEND - Recognising and having in place additional support, for example, to teach, advise, mentor, and support children with SEND from online harms, hoaxes, bullying, grooming, and radicalisation, and enable them to have confidence and the ability to stay safe online